sib-swiss/NGS-introduction-training/docs/group_work.md

 * What are the alignment rates?
 * How do the aligners handle splicing?
-* How are spliced alignments stored in the SAM file?
+* How are spliced alignments stored in the SAM file? (have a look at the CIGAR string)
 * Do you see differences in soft clipping?
 * What would be the effect of the aligner if you would be measuring gene expression?
 (To investigate this you'll need to run e.g. [featureCounts](http://bioinf.wehi.edu.au/featureCounts/)).